Bed Bugs: they’re gross, they’re annoying, and they feed off of your blood while you sleep.

 - You could have a bed bug infestation because they came with you from work.
 Have your coworkers noticed that they have a rash or itchy, red bumps on their skin?

-- Remember that bed bugs love to nest in furniture.
-So, that awesome new sofa or recliner may be the culprit, especially if you got it second-hand, like from Freecycle, Marketplace, Craigslist, a thrift store, from a friend or relative, or from a consignment shop.
+- Bed bugs love to nest in furniture.
+So, that awesome new sofa or recliner may be the culprit, especially if you got it second-hand, like from Freecycle, Marketplace, or Craigslist, a thrift store, from a friend or relative, or from a consignment shop.

 - You may have brought bed bugs into your home with you from visiting a friend’s house, a volunteering or charity event, traveling for business or vacation, or even from church.